-On Friday, August 30th, Katherine St. James, A/Project Assessment Director, EAO, left a voice message on our office phone at 3:38pm.
-PBM returned the call to Katherine the next week and spoke to her around 3:30pm on Wednesday afternoon.
-She said that they wanted to open a dialog for the path forward and suggested a meeting to "get on the same page".
-We made a plan for an initial conference call with Harvey McLeod of KCB, PBM and the EAO.
-Emails were exchanged to arrange the meeting which was scheduled for Thursday the 12th between 1:30 and 2:30pm.
+On August 30th, EAO left a voice message.
+PBM returned the call.
+EAO said that they wanted to open a dialog for the path forward and suggested a meeting to "get on the same page".
+A plan was made for an initial conference call with Harvey McLeod of KCB, PBM and the EAO.
+Emails were exchanged to arrange the meeting which was scheduled.
 The conference call started with 3 individuals from the EAO, Harvey McLeod from KCB and a PBM representative.
-Katherine took the lead for the

-EAO and stated that the meeting's main focus would be the SAIR requirements.
-Harvey requested a high level overview of the needs from Katherine.
-She replied that we need to complete the SAIR with mostly additional information on the topics listed.
-Harvey said that was very challenging for us as our opinion was that these items had been addressed and that we don't know what else we could do.
-He felt that if someone said that there were deficiencies, then we need to know what the deficiencies were.
-Katherine replied that the Ministers had decided that more information was required.
-Harvey commented that we can't address a deficiency if we don't know what it is.
-Harvey also said he would like to engage with the technical people to clarify the needed information.
+EAO took the lead and stated that the meeting's main focus would be the SAIR requirements.
+KCB requested a high level overview of the needs.
+EAO replied that PBM needs to complete the SAIR with mostly additional information on the topics listed.
+KCB said that our opinion was that these items had been fully addressed.
+KCB commented that if there were deficiencies, then KCB/PBM needed to know what the deficiencies were and that a deficiency can't be addressed if it is not known.
+EAO's reply was that the Ministers had decided that more information was required.
+KCB requested the opportunity to engage with the technical people to clarify the needed information.
 EAO said the best way to start is for PBM to suggest possible additional information that could be provided to start the discussion with the technical staff.
-Shelley Murphy (EAO) stated that the SAIR needed now is a plan only and a proposal for discussion with the technical requirements and asked if PBM was willing to go forward with the report on this basis.
-PBM's response was "that we would if Harvey felt we could do so" and we indicated that it would be at least a month before we could submit anything.
-On October 17th, we advised the EAO that KCB had started preparing a response.
-Because there are a few areas to be addressed and items to be considered, and we did not want to submit a document that had been rushed, we would not be able to provide a response as Harvey would be out of town on a work assignment for the next couple of weeks and would not be able to provide PBM with his response until approx. the middle of November.
+EAO stated that the SAIR needed now is a plan only and a proposal for discussion with the technical requirements and asked if PBM was willing to go forward with the report on this basis.
+PBM's response was "that PBM would if KCB felt that could be done".
+On October 17th, PBM advised the EAO that KCB had started preparing a response, but due to work assignments, would not be able to provide PBM with his response until approx. the middle of November.
 After that, PBM should be able to provide a "draft for discussion".

 With the coming into force of the Impact Assessment Act on August 28, 2019, the federal environmental assessment of the Morrison Copper-Gold Project under the Canadian Environmental Assessment Act (CEAA 1992) was terminated.
 Due to the refusal of the BC Environmental Assessment Certificate in October 2012, the Federal timeline was paused by a request for information regarding how the Company intended to address the concerns identified in that decision.
-To advance the Project now, PBM is required to submit an initial Project Description to the Agency.
+To advance the project now, PBM is required to submit an initial

+Project Description to the Agency.
 Any relevant information gathered for the environmental assessment under CEAA rules may be used to inform any process steps under the IAA.

-Early in December, PBM received the recommendation from KCB and forwarded a "draft for discussion" to Katherine St. James of the BCEAO on December 12th.
-This draft incorporated the recommendations for work programs prepared by Harvey McLeod of KCB and a "Proponent Statement on the Additional Information Request".
+Early in December, PBM received the suggested work programs from KCB and forwarded a "draft for discussion" to the BCEAO on December 12th.
+This draft incorporated the suggestions for work programs prepared by Harvey McLeod of KCB and a "Proponent Statement on the Additional Information Request".
 The content of the Proponent statement was a summary of our history with the EAO and some of the issues PBM has had with the process and decisions made by the EAO.